 Any changes to our privacy standards and information handling practices will be reflected in this Code in a timely manner.
 Our Office reserves the right to change, modify, add, or remove portions of this Code at any time.

 Please check this page periodically for any modifications.
-To determine when this Code was last updated, please refer to the modification date at the bottom of this Code.How to Contact UsOur Privacy Officer is our Affiliate.For more information about our privacy protection practices, or to raise a concern you have with our practices, contact our Affiliate at:21 St. Clair Avenue East, Suite #1420Toronto, OntarioM4T 1L9
+To determine when this Code was last updated, please refer to the modification date at the bottom of this Code.
+By providing Personal Information to this Office and/or by using our services after changes to this Code have been made, you accept and consent to those changes.

-You have the right to complain to the Commission if you think we have violated your rights.
-The Ombudsman can be reached at:
+You have the right to complain to the Ombudsman or Privacy Commissioner if you think we have violated your rights.

 750-500 Portage Avenue (Colony Square)

-Affiliate – means DCC Health Services Inc. and/or an affiliate or agent thereof, which provides institutional health care services, including dental laboratory, radiological and other diagnostic services, and the operation of dental operatories and dental equipment
+Affiliate – means DCC Health Services Inc. and/or an affiliate or agent thereof, which provides institutional health care services, including dental laboratory, radiological and other diagnostic services, and the operation of dental operatories and dental equipment.

-Collection – The act of gathering, acquiring or obtaining personal information from any source, including third party sources by any means
+Collection – The act of gathering, acquiring , receiving or obtaining personal information from any source, including third party sources, by any means.

-College – Manitoba Dental Association
+College – Manitoba Dental Association.

 Commercial Electronic Message or CEM – is a message sent directly to an electronic address (such as an email address, a phone number, an instant messaging account, or social media account) with the purpose, or one of its purposes, of encouraging participation in a commercial activity.

 Consent – A voluntary agreement with what is being done or is being proposed to be done.
 Consent can either be express or implied.
-Express consent may be given explicitly, either orally or in writing
+Express consent may be given explicitly, either orally or in writing.

-Disclosure – Making Personal Information available to other health information custodians or other persons
+Disclosure – Making Personal Information available to other health information custodians or other persons.

 Health Information – Recorded information about an identifiable individual, if the information relates to the individual’s health, or health care history, including genetic information about the individual, the provisions of health care to the individual, payment for health care provided to the individual, and include, the personal health identification number and any other identifying number, symbol or particular assigned to an individual, and any identifying information about the individual that is collected in the course of, and is incidental to, the provision of health care or payment for health care

-Information Manager – Means a person or body that processes, stores or destroys Personal Information for a Trustee provides information management or information technologies services to a Trustee
+Information Manager – Means a person or body that processes, stores or destroys Personal Information for a Trustee provides information management or information technologies services to a Trustee.

-Member – A member of the College and includes a health profession corporation holding a valid Certificate of Authorization issued by the College
+Member – A member of the College and includes a health professional corporation registered with the College to practice dentistry in Manitoba.

-Ombudsman – The Manitoba Ombudsman
+Ombudsman – The Manitoba Ombudsman.

-Patient – An individual about whom our Office collects Personal Information in order to carry out prognosis, diagnosis, and treatment, including controlled acts
+Patient – An individual about whom our Office collects Personal Information in order to carry out prognosis, diagnosis, and treatment, including controlled acts.

-Privacy Officer – means the contact person designated in this Privacy and Anti-Spam Code as the agent of our Office authorized on our behalf to, among other things, facilitate our compliance with the Privacy Laws
+Privacy Officer – means the contact person designated in this Privacy and Anti-Spam Code as the agent of our Office authorized on our behalf to, among other things, facilitate our compliance with the Privacy Laws.

-Trustees – Means health professionals, health care facilities, public bodies, or health services agencies that collect or maintain Health Information
+Trustees – Means health professionals, health care facilities, public bodies, or health services agencies that collect or maintain Health Information.